joelazot/ansible-role-libvirt-vm/README.md

     - `autostart`: Whether to start the VM when the host starts up.
 Default is `true`.

+    - `use_cloudinit`: Whether the VM will use cloudinit.

 N.B. the following variables are deprecated: `libvirt_vm_state`,